 Art and Design

 Get involved with live briefs and projects for real-life clients through the Sunderland Creatives Agency.
 Whether you’re a graphic designer, photographer, illustrator, animator or writer, the agency is a chance for you to gain valuable work experience and build your contacts.
+You’ll also get opportunities to exhibit your work in public spaces, providing you with experience of critically selecting and showcasing work and how to fund exhibition spaces.

 Film and Media